RoryBecker/CodeRushPlugins/index.md

 ### Designer Templates
 Yeah someone else has done all the hard work to make this look nice :) That's because you really don't want me messing around with html and css, when there are plugins to be made :D

-### Authors and Contributors
-* Think you can do better? - Fork me.
-Seriously, Go for it :)
-* Got a plugin you'd like me to link to?
-Send me a pull request or contact me.
-* Got an idea for a new plugin?
-Let me know. :)

-### Contact Me
-The easiest way to reach me is on twitter.
-My twitter handle is the same as my github.com profile (@RoryBecker) you can also email me @ roryb@devexpress.com

-### Support or Contact
-Having trouble with Pages?
-Check out the documentation at http://help.github.com/pages or contact support@github.com and they'll help you sort it out.